XiaoxiaLin/realxdeal/README.md

 docker run -d --name mysqlcontainer -v /PATH/TO/DIR/CONTAINING/postings_february.csv:/var/lib/mysql-files/ -e MYSQL_ROOT_PASSWORD=password xiaoxia908/my_image
 ```

-Once the container has run, csv result tables for each question will be generated in the same folder where the input data 'postings_february.csv' is stored.
+Once the container has run, csv result tables for each question will be generated in the same folder where the input data `postings_february.csv` is stored.

 ### Rationale